-Production of the new bike will start from February 5th and 20,000 units of the bike will be made each month.
-Delivery of the bike will only start in March.
-The bike will currently, only be sold in India and not exported to any country.
+The delivery of the bike will only start in March.
+The bike will currently be sold in India only and will not be exported to any country.

 Bajaj refused to comment on how many units in total will be made or how much metal do they have or what percentage of metal is used in each bike.